hemalathatummala/CIS5755SEGroupProject/README.md

 Our primary requirement for this application is designing a login page which will ask user to enter his email address and upon successful login we want to show his visting information(number of times he has accessed particualr application within specifc time)

-To design this application we have choosed python Flask framework , Amazon elasticache for redis as a distributed cache for session management and github as code management tool.
+To design this application we have choosed python Flask framework , Amazon elasticache for redis as a distributed cache for session management,Amazon cloud9 as IDE and github as code management tool.

 During development of our application we have followed AWS hands on approach to build fast session store for online applications , understand and did below steps.